breck7/note/readme.md

     console.log(joe.favorite_colors[2])
     // prints "green"

-We've built an encoding on top of Note called Blocks, that works as powerful template language for HTML.
-We've also built an encoding that can turn a full filesystem into Note and vice versa, using base64 encoding of binary data.

 Javascript API
 --------------

 The Javascript library in this repo works in both the browser and with Node.js.

-The API is still somewhat in flux, but there are many neat methods such as diff, patch, and toString that demonstrate the power of Note.
+The API is still somewhat in flux, but there are many neat methods such as diff, patch, and toString that demonstrate some neat features of Note.

 Contributing
 ------------